ljhan/ljhanOldBlog/_posts/2016-12-21-big-moo-big-ideas.md

 Try [Big Moo, Big Ideas](https://gmnicke2.github.io/big-moo-big-ideas)  for yourself on either web or mobile!
 (Source code <a href="https://github.com/gmnicke2/big-moo-big-ideas" target="_blank">here</a>)  We'd love to hear what you think.
 Of course, this hack shouldn't be taken terribly "seriously" (as you might be able to tell from our [Devpost submission](https://devpost.com/software/big-moo-big-ideas)), but we had so much fun over the weekend creating it!
 Working on a cool (stress-free) project with a good friend one weekend - what more could you ask for in a hackathon?

+Try <a href="https://gmnicke2.github.io/big-moo-big-ideas" target="_blank">Big Moo, Big Ideas</a> for yourself on either web or mobile!
+(Source code <a href="https://github.com/gmnicke2/big-moo-big-ideas" target="_blank">here</a>)  We'd love to hear what you think.
+Of course, this hack shouldn't be taken terribly "seriously" (as you might be able to tell from our <a href="https://devpost.com/software/big-moo-big-ideas" target="_blank">Devpost submission</a>), but we had so much fun over the weekend creating it!
+Working on a cool (stress-free) project with a good friend one weekend - what more could you ask for in a hackathon?